Discrete Dynamical Genetic Programming in XCS: Experimentation

 We now apply this discrete version of DGP-XCS (dDGP-XCS) to the well-known multiplexer task.
 These Boolean functions are defined for binary strings of length $l = x + 2^x$ under which the $x$ bits index into the remaining $2^x$ bits, returning the value of the indexed bit.
 The correct classification to a randomly generated input results in a payoff of 1000, otherwise 0.

-Figures~\ref{fig:dDGP-XCS-6MUX-Asynch}--\ref{fig:dDGP-XCS-6MUX-Asynch-Top} show the performance of the constructed system on the 6-bit multiplexer problem updated asynchronously with $P=800$, $\nu=5$, $\theta_{GA}=25$, $\beta=0.2$, $p_{expl}=1.0$, $T=25$, $W=3$, and $N_{init} = 8$ (6 inputs, 1 output, 1 match node).
-After \cite{Wilson:1995}, performance from exploit trials only is recorded (fraction of correct responses are shown), using a 50-point running average, averaged over ten runs.
+Figure~\ref{fig:dDGP-XCS-6MUX} shows the performance of the constructed system on the 6-bit multiplexer problem updated asynchronously with $P=800$, $\nu=5$, $\theta_{GA}=25$, $\beta=0.2$, $p_{expl}=1.0$, $T=25$, $W=3$, and $N_{init} = 8$ (6 inputs, 1 output, 1 match node).
+After Wilson~\cite{Wilson:1995}, performance from exploit trials only is recorded (fraction of correct responses are shown), using a 50-point running average, averaged over 10 runs.

 From Figure~\ref{fig:dDGP-XCS-6MUX-Asynch} it can be seen that a near optimal solution is learnt around 35,000 trials and optimality is observed around trial 58,000.
 The parameter governing RBN mutation (see Figure~\ref{fig:dDGP-XCS-6MUX-Asynch}) declines rapidly until reaching a bottom around 40,000 trials, which is shortly after discovering an optimal solution.
 The number of (non-unique) rules initially grows rapidly, before declining to around 650.
-Furthermore, the average degree of connectivity $K$ decreases fractionally, whilst, on average, each network grows approximately one extra node (see Figure~\ref{fig:dDGP-XCS-6MUX-Asynch-Top}.
+Furthermore, the average degree of connectivity $K$ decreases fractionally, whilst, on average, each network grows approximately 1 extra node (see Figure~\ref{fig:dDGP-XCS-6MUX-Asynch-Top}.
 This behaviour indicates that the evolutionary process is able to identify an appropriate typical topology with which to generate complex behaviour, i.e., in this case a computation.
 For other tasks, other values of $K$ may prove beneficial; high $K$ may be expected in random number generation, for example.
 It can be noted that a growth event under which a new node is added into an RBN is essentially neutral here since the new node receives inputs from the existing nodes (or itself) on addition but only provides inputs to other nodes after subsequent connectivity mutations.
 For comparative purposes, Figure~\ref{fig:dDGP-XCS-6MUX-synch} shows the performance with the same parameters on the 6-bit multiplexer when updated synchronously.
 It is shown that the performance is very similar regardless of the updating scheme and that there is thus apparently very little overhead when updating asynchronously, with the possible benefits mentioned above.